kumu/docs/guides/decorate.md

 ## Coloring by multiple value fields using flags

-If you have a qualitative field with multiple values for a single element, you can use flags to deorate an element.
+If you have a qualitative field with multiple values for a single element, you can use flags to decorate an element.

 <img src="../images/flags-auto.png" alt="flag decorations">